Conservation Partnership Protects Fremont Island

 Approximately 3,000 acres, Fremont Island has been a key unprotected land asset in the mosaic of lands and waters which comprise the Great Salt Lake ecosystem and the Great Salt Lake watershed overall.
-Recent owners were considering developing the island along with other plans.
+The Lake's habitats are increasingly at risk due to impacts from water diversions and climate change.
+Recent owners of Fremont Island were considering developing it along with other plans.

 This situation changed when, on Friday, September 4, 2020, working with an anonymous conservation buyer, TNC facilitated the acquisition of Fremont Island.
-As negotiated by the Conservancy and FFSL, the anonymous conservation buyer has now donated the Island to FFSL, subject to a conservation easement held by the Conservancy.
+As negotiated by TNC and FFSL, the anonymous conservation buyer has now donated the Island to FFSL, subject to a conservation easement held by TNC.
 The conservation easement will protect the island’s natural values while preventing development in perpetuity.
 The parties would like to salute Ella Sorenson, of Great Salt Lake Audubon, for playing a key role in locating the anonymous conservation buyer.

 “Fremont Island is an important part of the Great Salt Lake ecosystem and of our state’s history,” said Brian Cottam, Director Utah State Division of Forestry, Fire and State Lands.
 “We are delighted to partner with The Nature Conservancy to ensure the island is preserved.
 As the division of Utah State Government most directly involved with the management and stewardship of the Great Salt Lake’s natural resources, this is a natural fit.”

 “The Great Salt Lake is one of the most significant natural areas in North America,” said Dave Livermore, Utah State Director for TNC.”
 Millions of shorebirds and waterfowl depend on the Lake’s resources.
-For over 35 years, the Conservancy has been helping to protect the Lake’s waters, wetlands and natural features.
+For over 35 years, TNC has been helping to protect the Lake’s waters, wetlands and natural features.
 The conservation of Fremont Island has been a high priority for many years.
-We salute the anonymous conservation buyer for generously purchasing - and donating - this treasure to the people of Utah.
+We salute the anonymous conservation buyer for generously purchasing—and donating—this treasure to the people of Utah.
 We are also grateful to the Utah State Division of Forestry, Fire and State Lands for its commitment to owning and managing Fremont Island long-term.”

 In addition to being an important foraging and staging area for shorebirds and waterfowl, Fremont Island is steeped in history.
 Before European settlement, Paiute/Shoshoni peoples occupied the Great Salt Lake region.
 On September 9, 1843, paddling from the mainland in an India Rubber Boat, noted western explorer John C Fremont, Kit Carson and others from Fremont’s expedition, were the first Europeans to land on the island.
 From the vantagepoint of the island’s summit, Fremont and his cartographer Charles Preuss, drew the first map of The Great Salt Lake and surrounding geographic features.
 While waiting, Kit Carson carved a cross on a large rock on the Island which is still visible today.
 Fremont’s account of his explorations of the Great Salt Lake area, published in 1845, was of special note to the Mormon pioneers planning their exodus from Illinois.
 There is reason to believe Brigham Young had a copy of Fremont’s map and his journal when he arrived in the Salt Lake Valley declaring “This is the place.”
 A white paper with additional information about the history of Fremont Island is available from TNC upon request.